Biodegradability of surfactants

 Surfactants are used in large amounts in detergents and many surfactants are toxic to aquatic organisms.
 It is therefore relevant to avoid accumulation of them in the environment.
 Many surfactants are degradeable under aerobic conditions (with oxygen).
 This requirement also require the surfactants to be degradeable under anaerobic condition (without oxygen).

-License in accordance with Good Environmental Choice cosmetic products, version 2018:1
+Good Environmental Choice for chemical products, version 2018:1

 Reference to the surfactants DID-numbers on the EU Ecolabel DID-list, part A+B 2016 or later (Deteregent Ingredient Database) for all ingoing surfacntats, showing that the surfactants are aerobically and anaerobically biodegradable.

 Raw material supplier's safety data sheets for all ingoing surfactants in the product showing that the surfactants are readily biodegradable and a complimentary test report showing that the surfactants are anaerobically biodegradeable according to the test methods in the requirement.

 Test reports showing that the surfactants are readily biodegradeble and anaerobically biodegradeable according to the test methods described in the requirement.